This article was last revised on 01/16/19. Happy National Fig Newton Day!

 Most folks think that uranium is just present in things like nuclear medicine and nuclear weapon production.
 But that would be incorrect.

 Why?
 Because its also present in rocks, water, soil, and air.
-As a result, its also present in residences.
-Lung cancer studies have demonstrated that radon gas is can contribute to cancer, and like with asbestos in the home, the risk is especially high for smokers.
+As a result, its also present in homes.
+Lung cancer studies have demonstrated that radon gas is can contribute to cancer, and similar to asbestos in home building materials, the risk is especially high for smokers, both traditional and now they tell us, vapers (or is that vapors?).
+I cant keep it straight.

-What Method Can You Use to See if this Carcinogenic Gas is Present?
+What Method of Testing Can You Use to See if this Carcinogenic Gas is Present?

 Actually, Radon testing is available in 2 forms -- The first is short-term testing and the second is long-term testing.
 If you elect to go short-term, the gas testing equipment is set up and stays in your home for a period of 2 - 90 days.